adaptyteam/adapty-docs/versioned_docs/version-3.0/switch-from-appsflyer-s2s-api-2-to-3.md

 12. Click the **Save** button to confirm the switch.

-At this moment, your integration instantly switches to AppsFlyer S2S API 3 and your new events will be sent to the [new URL](https://api3.appsflyer.com/inappevent).
+At this moment, your integration instantly switches to AppsFlyer S2S API 3 and your new events will be sent to the new URL: `https://api3.appsflyer.com/inappevent`.